Sequential Voting with Relational Box Fields for Active Object Detection: Related Work

-\paragraph{Human-object Interaction Detection.} Previous works in human-object interaction (HOI) could be adapted to active object detection by changing the subject from person to hand and treating the objects involved in interactions as active objects.
-Most methods in HOI \cite{hico-det, hoi:dirv, hoi:kaiming, ppdm} predict human-object interaction by first detecting human and object separately using pre-trained object detectors like \cite{fasterrcnn, centernet_zhou}, then use either localized areas (e.g. the union region of human-object pairs) or heuristically-defined region (e.g. midpoint between human and object box) to match detected human and object bounding boxes.
-Some more recent methods \cite{hotr, qpic, hoi:endtoendtr} based on DETR \cite{detr} use a transformer\cite{transformer} to directly detect interaction by predicting hand-object tuples.
-Different from previous methods which independently detects hands and objects, we use the hand as prior knowledge of the active object localization.
-By doing so, we narrow the search space and our approach naturally suppresses the detection of irrelevant objects.

-\paragraph{Dense Methods.} Most dense methods make a prediction for each pixel or patch, then aggregate the results into a robust estimation. \cite{pvnet, posecnn} use pixel-wise predictions with Hough voting to localize keypoint for pose estimation. \cite{dehv} uses patch-based voting to remove false-positive hypotheses from the background for joint object detection and depth recovery.
-DIRV \cite{hoi:dirv} uses bounding-box-wise voting for human-object interaction detection.
-Different from the above methods, our proposed method uses pixel-wise bounding box predictions with a voting scheme for direct bounding box estimation.
+\paragraph{Dense Methods} Most dense methods make a prediction for each pixel or patch in the image, then use voting to aggregate the results into a robust estimation. \cite{pvnet, posecnn} use pixel-wise predictions with Hough voting to localize keypoint for pose estimation. \cite{dehv} uses patch-based voting to remove false-positive hypotheses from the background for joint object detection and depth recovery. \cite{hoi:dirv} uses bounding-box-wise voting for human-object interaction detection.
+Different from the above methods, our proposed method progressively performs pixel-wise voting on the \emph{Relational Box Field} to predict and improve the active object estimation from hand.